w3c/wai-website/collections/_perspective-videos/index.fr.md

 # In the footer below:
 # Do not change the dates
-# Do not translate or change CHANGELOG and ACKNOWLEDGEMENTS
+# Do not translate or change ACKNOWLEDGEMENTS
 # Translate the other words below.
 # Translate the Working Group name.
 Leave the Working Group acronym in English.
 footer: >